 Admitted students who are in the US will be invited for a campus visit.
 We receive too many applications to grant individual interviews.

 Is financial aid available?

 The department is committed to providing students with highly competitive financial support.
-All students in the Master’s program have two-year financial support and students in the PhD program have five-year support, provided satisfactory progress is made towards the degree.
+All students in the PhD program have five-year support, provided satisfactory progress is made towards the degree.

 How can I check my Application status?